Our Response to COVID-19

 - Our skilled nursing facilities continue to follow our pandemic plan that we already had in place.
 Based on the guidance from the Centers for Medicare & Medicaid Services, we placed a temporary restriction on visitors entering any of our skilled nursing facilities on March 13.
 This restriction will be in effect until COVID-19 is no longer a threat for our residents, staff and communities.
 There are exceptions on a case-by-case basis in special situations, such as end of life.
 We have begun virtual visitations for family members and loved ones to connect with family via Google Duo.
 Family members may schedule virtual visitations by calling the facility’s main line (listed here).
 We are also regularly screening our staff and residents for any symptoms.

 - The New Hampshire Food Bank is only open to essential employees at this time and our food distribution and programs remain operational.
 We have doubled our Meal production in the Recipe for Success kitchen and have increased our purchasing of all foods due to the reduction in salvage coming from our grocery partners.
+Busier than ever during this time, the Food Bank is sourcing food and ensuring safe and secure pickups for our partner agencies or individuals at a food drop.
+Multiple mobile food drops have occurred or are in the works to get product to the North Country and other hard-hit areas of the state.
 We receive no state or federal funding for our food distributions.
 All donations to the Food Bank must be designated to that program by the donor.
 We are working with other charitable organizations and schools to identify how we can best respond to any gaps in need.
 Volunteer opportunities are halted until further notice.

 - Liberty House is maintaining operation of its sober transitional living program and our building is closed to visitors.
 Community veterans may still receive food and clothing assistance by ringing the front door, where someone will meet them.
 While we continue to accept non-perishable food donations, we are not accepting clothing donations until further notice.
 We have paused our volunteer programs.